18F/eng-hiring/_pages/interviews.md

 - **Be friendly and conversational.** This isn’t a police interview; it’s a two-way conversation.
 It’s entirely possible — easy, even — to be casual and conversational while also asking tough questions.
 You do it every day when you interact with your colleagues and discuss work topics; pretend the candidate is one of those co-workers.

 - It’s OK to ask tough questions, dig deep, and be skeptical — but **absolutely not OK to mock or belittle someone for a weak or incorrect answer**.
 If someone gives an answer that’s weak or that you disagree with, just take a note and move on.
+Especially watch out for subtle forms of putting people down for lack of knowledge (i.e. [no feigning surprise](https://www.recurse.com/manual#no-feigned-surprise)).

 - **Forgive a first mistake**.
 In an hour of interviewing, it’s almost a certainty that a candidate will make a mistake.
 Maybe they’ll get a technical thing wrong; maybe they’ll have a weak answer to one of your questions; maybe they’ll refer to engineers as “guys”.
 If this happens once: no big deal!
 Everyone makes mistakes.
 But, take a note, and watch for it to happen again.
 And compare notes with other interviewers at the end.
 Single mistakes are no big deal, but a pattern is a problem, so watch for it.